[ Printer Friendly Version ] [ Report Abuse ]

 “What a lovely way to wake up on your wedding day,” said Angelina and raised an eyebrow as she and George sat down at the kitchen table.

 “He deserves it,” George answered, grabbing a bread roll from the little basket that his mother had just placed in front of them.
 “He’s been much too calm about this whole thing.
-You know, I kept asking him if he was nervous about tripping or messing up his words last night, but he was just smiling the whole time.
+You know, I kept asking him last night if he was nervous about tripping or messing up his words, but he was just smiling the whole time.
 I’m telling you, there’s something wrong with him.”

 Angelina giggled while playfully pinching her husband’s arm.
 “You mean because he’s not a nervous wreck on his wedding day, like you were?”